nikunjlad/nikunjlad.github.io/about/index.md

 <img src="/img/nikunj.png" alt="Profile" width="250" height="250">

-I am a <b>Computer Vision / Machine Learning Engineer</b> currently pursing my masters in Information Systems at Northeastern University.
-I recently completed an independent research on <b>Interpretability in Classification Techniques</b> with
+I am a <b>Computer Vision / Machine Learning Engineer</b> recently graduated with a Master of Science in Information Systems from
-[Dr. Nik Bear Brown](https://www.linkedin.com/in/nikbearbrown/){:target="_blank"} where I tried to ask the question can we interpret
+Northeastern University with a specialization in Machine Learning and Pattern Recognition.
+I recently completed an independent research on <b>Interpretability in Image Classification Techniques</b> with [Dr. Nik Bear Brown](https://www.linkedin.com/in/nikbearbrown/){:target="_blank"} where I tried to ask the question can we interpret
 Image Classification models?